practicalli/clojure-web-services/connect-to-postgres/define-db-connection.md

 # Define a Database Connection

-> **Note** View the Database_URL configuration variable for the Heroku Database and define a name to represent that in Clojure
+> ####Note:: View the Database_URL configuration variable for the Heroku Database and define a name to represent that in Clojure

 Use the Heroku Toolbelt to view the configuration variables